jav-solo/jav-solo/README.md

 - C/C++

 ### Available for
-- iOS, macOS, and Linux development
+- iOS, macOS, and Linux application development
-- Embedded systems programming

-### Fun facts
+### Fun fact
 - I have not lost in Mario Kart since Mario Kart 64
-- Lover of all things 

 Look left (above on mobile) for site and contact info!